DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - The code you are writing today will be legacy tomorrow
  - SecDevOps Legacy - and the opportunity of legacy applications (and why it might be a good idea to work on them)
     - best features: &#34;no new features&#34;, &#34;very low expectations of changes&#34;, &#34;changes are supposed to be hard&#34;, &#34;lots of low-hanging-fruit for refactoring&#34;
+    - add link and references to this presentation